Ph.D. in Urban & Regional Sciences

 Curriculum

-The Ph.D. takes a minimum of 3.5 years to complete and requires 64 credit hours, including:
+The Ph.D. requires a minimum of 64 credit hours, including:

 - 29 credits of core courses in research approaches, analytic methods, and theory